 The University of Rochester is considered a national leader in the development of these learning teams.
 Workshops have been implemented with the active participation of faculty in Biology, Biochemistry, Chemistry, Computer Science, Economics, Math, and Physics.

-Vicki Roth, Director of the Center for Excellence in Teaching and Learning, was one of the original national consortium partners who co-developed the Workshop model in 1995.
-She is the co-author of a text for Workshop leader training and articles about the model.
-A focus of her work is on the assessment of the Workshop model.
+Vicki Roth, Assistant Dean and Executive Director of the Center for Excellence in Teaching and Learning, was one of the original national consortium partners who co-developed the Workshop model in 1995.
+She is the co-author of a text for workshop leader training and articles about the model.
+A focus of her work is on the assessment of the workshop model.